anirudhjak06/Ensemble-Modelling-and-Visualization-of-Data/README.md

 # Ensemble-Modelling-and-Visualization-of-Data
 ## A Major and Minor Project built during Verzeo Internship

-I joined the team Verzeo for the internship between June-August 2020.
+I have joined the Team Verzeo for the Internship between June-August 2020.

 ## MINOR PROJECT